top of page

 Why is this happening?

-Directors’ strategies are rooted in the belief that responsibility for dominance of all the bad, ‘deficit’ based practices belongs to practitioners through the professional choices they make.
+Their strategies are rooted in the belief that responsibility for dominance of the ‘deficit’ based practices rests with practitioners making the wrong professional choices.
 Training and exhortation to practitioners is their answer.

 It is an inherently institutionalising system.
 Whilst the system may co-incidentally meet a person's real needs appropriately, only the small number who have what it takes to manage their own support with a direct payment can be consistently relied upon to ensure resources make their lives as they should be.
 Only fundamental, systemic reform can make it the norm for all.